jesperkha/gokenizer/README.md

 ## Creating your own class

-You can create a new class two different ways.
-With `.Class()` you provide the class name and a function that returns true as long as the given character is part of your class.
-With `.ClassFromPattern()` you just provide a class name and a pattern it uses:
+You can create a new class a few different ways:

+- `.Class()`: takes the class name and a function that returns true as long as the given character is part of your class.
+- `.ClassFromPattern()`: takes a class name and a pattern it uses.
+- `.ClassFromAny()`: takes a class name and a list of patterns, of which only one has to match.

 ```go
 tokr.Class("notA", func (b byte) bool {